-Yesterday, I showed you how easy it is to create a White Chocolate Popcorn Skull using a plastic cake pan.
+Recently, I showed you how easy it is to create a White Chocolate Popcorn Skull using a plastic cake pan.

 All you need is some Orange and Black Candy Melts and Oreo Cookies.
 Oh, and popcorn, of course.

 My white chocolate popcorn was one of the most popular items in my candy stores, and people always commented on how much they liked the salty and sweet combination.